Cut distance identifying graphon parameters over weak* limits: Introduction

-As we explain in Section~\ref{subsec:RelationToQuasirandomness}, the defining properties of cut distance identifying parameters can be used for characterization of quasi-random graph sequences, in the spirit of the Chung\textendash Graham\textendash Wilson theorem.
-As we show, the two most prominent parameters in the Chung\textendash Graham\textendash Wilson Theorem, the 4-cycle density and the spectrum of the adjacency matrix, indeed possess these stronger properties and can be used as cut distance identifying parameters/orders.
+Recall that the Chung\textendash Graham\textendash Wilson theorem provides several characterizations of quasirandom graph sequences.
+Two of these characterizations are minimization characterizations; dealing with the 4-cycle density and the spectrum of the adjacency matrix, respectively.
+In Section~\ref{subsec:RelationToQuasirandomness} we explain that each cut distance identifying parameter/order gives rise to such a minimization counterpart to the Chung\textendash Graham\textendash Wilson theorem.
+As we show, the 4-cycle density and the spectrum of the adjacency matrix (or, rather of the graphon), indeed possess these stronger properties (see Theorems~\ref{thm:norming->step} and~\ref{thm:spectrum}) and can be used as cut distance identifying parameters/orders.